What is The CO-OP

-The cost of health insurance and medical care are two of the greatest challenges facing Idaho today.
+The cost of health insurance and medical care are two of the greatest challenges facing us today.
 We believe big health insurance companies have had their way for way too long—and that Idahoans have waited long enough.
 Help us bring some common sense—and competition—back to Idaho health insurance.
 Join us!

-DBA Mountain Health CO-OP in Idaho does not discriminate on the basis of race, color, national origin, disability, age, sex, gender, sexual orientation, or health status in the administration of the plan, including enrollment and benefit determinations.
+DBA Mountain Health CO-OP in Idaho, Montana, and Wyoming does not discriminate on the basis of race, color, national origin, disability, age, sex, gender, sexual orientation, or health status in the administration of the plan, including enrollment and benefit determinations.

 Our Commitment to Your Care